fnproject/ext-statsapi/README.md

 # Metrics

 This is a Fn extension to extend the Fn API to provide statistical metrics.

+There are two alternative ways to use it
+* Add the metrics API to to your own custom Fn server
+* Use the example extended Fn server

+In both cases you need to have a Prometheus server running as well.

 ## Add the metrics API to to your custom Fn server

-To add the metrics API extension to your own custom version of the Fn server, add the following to your `main.go`:.
+If you intend to add the metrics API extension to your own custom version of the Fn server, add the following to your `main.go`:.

 ```
 // Add the metrics API extension before you call funcServer.Start(ctx)
 handlers.AddEndpoints(funcServer)
 ```
 See `main.go` in this directory for an example.

+You also need to start a Prometheus server.

+## Use the example extended Fn server

+This project provides an example of a Fn server which has been extended to include the metrics API.
+See `main.go` in this directory.
+You can also start it and use it to try out the metrics API.

-## Build the metrics API extension
+### Build the example extended Fn server

-Perform the following to build the metrics API extension.
-This also builds the example extended Fn server.
+If you intend to use the example extended Fn server, you first need to  build it:
 ```sh
 glide install
 ```